Narsell/Cosmic-Dodger/README.md

 Cosmic Dodger is a simple 2D game where you collect stars while navigating an increasingly frenetic asteroid field.

-You can play now on my itch.io!

 This project is an effort to learn more about low-level game development.
 It was made using SDL2 and C++.

+You can play now on my [itch.io](https://narsell.itch.io/cosmic-dodger) or download the latest release!

 ## Controls
 - **Left Click** to shoot